 - 1.3 The Council agreed a formal Collections Strategy in June 2014 to bring together both debt policy and process to ensure they were aligned towards achieving the Council's strategic financial objectives.
-The Collections Strategy is appended for information at this stage but subject to review. - 1.4 The key aspects of the Strategy were: - CCC departments must seek payment upfront or on delivery of service for all applicable services only invoicing for those where it was absolutely necessary to do so in order to minimise the potential for bad debts to occur; - All invoices must be raised in Oracle using the prescribed method within a maximum period of 14 days from the delivery or start of services quoting purchase orders (where applicable); - A 'soft' reminder is sent to customers 14 days after the invoice has been raised to remind them payment will shortly be due if they have not already paid; - A final reminder is sent to customers after 34 days to advise the invoice is overdue for payment and that enforcement action will commence if it is not paid within a final period of 10 days.
+This has now been revised and updated to reflect the need for a more robust timescale when chasing overdue debts including the options for external debt collection agents and legal services to be used. - 1.4 The key aspects of the Strategy are: - CCC departments must seek payment upfront or on delivery of service for all applicable services only invoicing for those where it was absolutely necessary to do so in order to minimise the potential for bad debts to occur; - All invoices must be raised in Oracle using the prescribed method within a maximum period of 7 days from the delivery or start of services quoting purchase orders (where applicable); - A first and final reminder is sent to customers after 34 days to advise the invoice is overdue for payment and that enforcement action will commence if it is not paid within a final period of 10 days.